felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

 ## 3. Execute the Poller script

-1. Using the admin PowerShell session, run the _poller.ps1_ script or use the web application to get some traffic for the BookService API by executing:
+1. Using the PowerShell session, run the _poller.ps1_ script or use the web application to get some traffic for the BookService API by executing:

     ```powershell
     C:\Labs\Lab_Modules\Tools\Poller.ps1 -PublicIP $publicIP